edsl/middleman-torrent/README.md

-# Middleman::Torrent
+# MiddlemanTorrent

-TODO: Write a gem description
+A Middleman extension to bundle your site as a torrent.

 ## Installation